Interview Questions to Ask

 Examples of Interview Questions to Ask

 If you’re an interviewer, what will you ask a potential employee?
-Here are some of the best interview questions to ask job candidates to help you decide which best fits the position:
+Here are some of the best interview questions to ask job candidates to help you decide who best fits the position:

 1. What made you decide to apply for this job?